 If you have decided to keep excess fabric along the outer edges, fold them over and attach to the backside of the panel (or affix them later).

-Once the canvas has dried, apply a coat of Rublev Fluid Medium to the reverse of the panel to prevent potential warping.
+Once the canvas has dried, apply several coats of Rublev Fluid Medium to the canvas and reverse side of the panel to prevent potential warping.

 Auxiliary Support (Braces)

 For large format panels and panels that are less than 3/4" thick it is recommended to provide auxiliary support by attaching a brace or cradle by gluing strips of wood around the outside edge of the back of the panel using the following steps:

 Obtain 1 by 2-inch wood strips (oak or maple are preferred) and cut them to match the outer dimensions of the support (overall size will depend on what type of join is used for the corners).

 Butt and mitered tend to be the most common type of joins (consider using a 90-degree corner clamp when making mitered corners), however lap joins are generally considered to be more structurally sound.

 Make sure that the wooden boards are perfectly aligned and flush with the outer edges by laying them on the reverse of the panel before gluing to the reverse (it can helpful to mark the position with a pencil).

 Use carpenter’s glue to adhere the wooden boards in place.
 While the glue is drying, clamp/weight the boards to avoid creating any air bubbles.

 For large-scale supports artists may choose to construct horizontal and/or vertical crossbars although crossbars should NOT be glued directly to the reverse of the panel, only fixed to the outer boards of the cradle using glue and/or hardware.